Joy is for the

 the tree limbs in early spring.
 They snatch them and incorporate the strands in their

 hanging for the birds water supply.
-I rigged up a dripper from my drip irrigation
+In Colorado I rigged up a dripper from my drip irrigation

 winter and put out Jan's Birdie treat of peanut butter, bread, raisins and bird seed.